 What is a Roofline Model?

 A Roofline chart is a visual representation of application performance in relation to hardware limitations, including memory bandwidth and computational peaks.
-It was first proposed by researchers at the University of California at Berkeley in the 2009 paper “Roofline: An Insightful Visual Performance Model for Multicore Architectures.”
 In 2013, this model was improved by researchers at the Technical University of Lisbon in a paper called “Cache-Aware Roofline Model: Upgrading the Loft.”
 Traditionally, Roofline charts have been calculated and plotted manually, but Intel® Advisor now automatically builds Roofline plots.

 The Roofline provides insight into: